California’s DUI laws can be complex and confusing. In this section, our attorneys break down the rules and explain the process.

 Regardless of the type of DMV hearing you have, establishing an attorney-client relationship with a lawyer from a local law office can help you avoid a revocation and get your license back.

-In California, DMV hearings for license suspensions stemming from a DUI arrest have to be requested by the driver.
+In California, DMV hearings for license suspensions stemming from a DUI arrest have to be requested by you.

-The Notice will tell the driver that he or she has the right to a DMV hearing to challenge the pending license suspension.
-The driver, however, has to request this hearing within 10 days of the arrest.
-If the driver does not make the request in this timeframe, his or her license will automatically get suspended.
+The Notice will tell you that you have the right to a DMV hearing to challenge the pending license suspension.
+However, you have to request this hearing within 10 days of the arrest.
+If you do not make the request in this timeframe, your license will automatically get suspended.

 The potential suspension will depend on several factors, including: